Buckley-Sitzman-LLP/buckley-sitzman-com/src/people/people.md

     job_title: Partner
     email_address: svallabhbhai@bsncpa.com
     body: >-
+      Suman serves a diverse clientele, including everything from individual taxpayers to multi-state corporations in a variety of industries and professions.
+He does work on behalf of professional athletes, hotel and restaurant operators, non-profit organizations, and many other industries.

       Suman was born in Panama, and moved to Nebraska in 1993, where he resides with his wife and two children.

-      Suman graduated from the University of Louisville in May 1991 with a Bachelor of Science in Business Administration.
-He then earned his Masters Degree in Professional Accounting in May 1997 from the University of Nebraska-Omaha.
-He joined the firm in December 1997.
-He is a member of the American Institute of Certified Public Accountants (AICPA) and the Nebraska Society of Certified Public Accountants.
-He is also a Certified QuickBooks professional adviser.

 He loves to spending time with his family and friends.

-He is a certified instructor in Taekwondo, Hapkido, and Philippines combative.
+      Suman is a certified instructor in Taekwondo, Hapkido, and Philippines combative.
 He has competed and earned several championships at the local, regional and national levels.
 He also volunteers in a variety of capacities in numerous non-profit organizations, including the YMCA and the Scottish Rite Foundation.

-      He has a diverse clientele, consisting of everything from individual taxpayers to multi-state corporations in a variety of industries and professions, such as: professional athletes, hotel and restaurant operations, non-profit organizations, etc.
+      #### BS in Business Administration, University of Louisville, 1991

+      #### Master of Accounting (MAcc), University of Nebraska-Omaha, 1997

+      #### Member of American Institute of Certified Public Accountants (AICPA)

+      #### Member of Nebraska Society of Certified Public Accountants

+      #### Certified Quickbooks Professional Advisor
     image: /img/suman.jpeg
   - permalink: false
     name: Grant H. Buckley, CPA